 Best Trait Combo?

-For raiding, get Kill Command traits on all 3 relics (any combination of Pack Leader and Jaws of Thunder will do).
-If you don’t raid and instead focus solely on dungeons, then go for at least one Beast Cleave relic, maybe even two.
+For raiding, either get Kill Command traits on all 3 relics (any combination of Pack Leader and Jaws of Thunder will do) or 2 Kill Command traits and 1 Beast Cleave trait.
+If you don’t raid and instead focus solely on dungeons, then go for at least one Beast Cleave trait (maybe even two).